-- Formula, the MX-4 guarantees exceptional heat dissipation from the components and supports the stability needed to push your system to its limit.
+- Thermal compound: The MX-4 Edition 2019 formula s exceptional heat dissipation from the components and supports the stability needed to push your system to its limit

 “Old is gold” is what the Arctic Silver all about.
 With such age, you’d think it’s way past its glory, but it performs so well giving many of the current market competitors a run for their money.

 At 8.9W/mK thermal conductivity, it does an excellent job of dissipating heat matching some of today’s popular thermal pastes as it contains micronized silver particles for optimum stability.
 It pushes through a various range of temperatures, handling liquid nitrogen, compressed fluids like a champ, although you do have to run it for 200 hours of heat cycles first.

 In theory, it’s branded as electrically non-conductive which should check out, but the presence of highly conductive silver still presents the possibility of short-circuiting.
 The curing time is on the longer end of the spectrum as well.

 What we like:

 - Remarkable thermal conductivity

 - Can work with liquid nitrogen and compressed fluid setups

 - Renowned premium-grade thermal compound for optimal heat-transfer from the CPU or GPU to the heatsink; more than 150 awards and recommendations